csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 meta: "What does Cache-Control really do?
 In basic terms?
 Let’s find out!"
 ---

+## Why Caching Headers Still Matter for Web Performance in 2025

 <p class="c-highlight">Try out the <a href="/max-age/"><code>max-age</code>
 calculator</a>.</p>